 - Enhancing food safety;

-- Investing in specialty crop research, including research to focus on conservation and environmental outcomes;
+- Investing in specialty crop research and technology;

 - Improving pest and disease control;

 - Improving Food Access in Underserved Communities and Among Veterans

 - Protecting and improving pollinator health;

 - Improving efficiency and reducing costs of distribution systems;

 - Developing new and improved seed varieties and specialty crops.